actinia-org/actinia-introduction/README.md

 # actinia-introduction

-Introduction to actinia cloud geoprocessing (https://actinia.mundialis.de/)
+Introduction to actinia cloud geoprocessing (https://actinia.mundialis.de/) - see tutorial at https://neteler.gitlab.io/actinia-introduction/

 ## How to build locally